Mackeson & Co was the first brewery to introduce milk stout.

 Whitbread afforded Mackeson Milk Stout nationwide distribution.
 Over 50,000 barrels were sold in 1939, and the beer accounted for nearly ten percent of Whitbread production.

-The name was changed to “Mackeson Stout” from around 1942 onwards.
+The name of the product was changed to “Mackeson Stout” from around 1942 onwards.

-Sales gained momentum following the Second World War, when the stout began to be marketed towards women, who it was reasoned would appreciate its smooth and sweet flavour.
+Sales gained momentum following the Second World War.
+The stout began to be marketed towards women, who it was reasoned would appreciate its smooth and sweet flavour.
 Mackeson also benefited from increasing demand for bottled beers, which, although more expensive, provided consistent flavour and quality.

 103,000 barrels of Mackeson were produced in 1948.